tarannumzaman/tarannumzaman.github.io/_pages/about.md

 1. One paper aceepted in FiCloud 2023.
 2. One Paper published in IEEE SoutheastCon2023.

-I am actively searching for a self motivated and hard working MS students in the Software Engineering, Data Mining, and Information Systems.
+I am searching for self motivated and hard working MS students in the Software Engineering, Data Mining, and Information Systems.

 About Me
 ======